-Three out of four were resolved in about 15 minutes.
-Ninety percent lasted less than 30 minutes.
+More than three out of four were resolved in about 15 minutes; 92% lasted 30 minutes or less.

 What are some relevant trends in public safety in the District?

 Police make stops in response to public safety demands - such as to enforce traffic violations, investigate crime, or carry out an order from the courts.
 In order to understand police stops, it is important to be aware of broader public safety trends.